vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/14.index-statements/README.md

 ### Operations on full-text indexes

+Before doing any operations on full-text indexes, please mak sure that you deploy full-text indexes.
+Details on full-text indexes deployment, see [Deploy full-text index](../../4.deployment-and-installation/6.deploy-text-based-index/2.deploy.md).
 At this time, full-text indexes are created automatically on the Elasticsearch cluster.
 And rebuilding or altering full-text indexes are not supported.
 To drop full-text indexes, you need to drop them on the Elasticsearch cluster manually.
 To query full-text indexes, see [Search with full-text indexes](7.search-with-text-based-index.md).

 ## Null values